joanagoncalveslab/ELISL/README.md

 ## Framework and Single Cancer Experiment
-![Framework and Single Cancer Experiment](fig0.png "Framework and single cancer experiment") *ELISL framework with cancer experiments*
+![Framework and Single Cancer Experiment](fig0.png "Framework and single cancer experiment") *ELISL framework, SL label imbalance, and within cancer prediction performance.*
+**a,** The ELISL framework: six forest ensemble models learn separately from two context-free sources, three context-specific sources, and all data sources together.
+Context-free sources, amino acid sequence, and PPI.
+Context-specific sources include: cell line dependency and mutation; cell line dependency and expression; tissue mutation, expression, copy number, and patient survival.
+Features for context-free sources express sequence and PPI similarity based on embeddings, while features for context-specific sources denote various statistical measures based on molecular profiles.
-**a,** The framework with the main steps: Context Independent(amino acid sequence and PPI) and context-specific(tissue, cell lines) data are collected.
-2 automated datasets for context independent and 3 hand-crafted datasets for context-specific data are generated.
-Another dataset is created by concatenating all the datasets.
-Decision tree based models, random forests, are trained for each dataset.
-These models are ensembled using weighted average to give prediction probabilities for each pair. **b,** Number and ratio of positive and negative samples in training set for each cancer type. **c,** Comparison of AUPRC performance of different methods on test set, that was held out during training, for each cancer types over 10 runs.
-Red lines shows the best of our methods and best of the other methods.
-P-val shows significance of the difference using the Wilcoxon signed rank test p-value between these two model over 10 runs.
-EN: Elastic Net
+The prediction probabilities of the six models are aggregated using weighted average to obtain the final prediction probability for each gene pair. **b,** Number and ratio of positive and negative samples in the train set for each cancer type. **c,** Prediction performance (AUPRC) of SL prediction methods per cancer type over 10 runs using undersampled 80/20 train/test splits (same cancer).
+Method categories: SL-topology (GCATSL, GRSMF, pca-gCMF); supervised learning, including existing models (SBSL-EN/MUVR), and our proposed ELISL models (ELISL-RF/GB).
+Red lines compare the best ELISL model with the best among the other models. \textit{P} shows the significance of the difference in performance between models over 10 runs, using a two-sided Wilcoxon signed rank test.

 ## Repository Description